SonicV2/smart-agent/README.md

 ## Before You Get Started

->Note The following instructions assume that you are deploying all backend resources in the AWS Asia Pacific (Singapore) region.
+> **Note:** The following instructions assume that you are deploying all backend resources in the AWS Asia Pacific (Singapore) region.
->If this is not the region you want to deploy to, you will have to update the `serverless.yml` project file to the one that works for you.
+> If this is not the region you want to deploy to, you will have to update the `serverless.yml` project file to the one that works for you.

 Before you can build and deploy successfully the backend and frontend components, ensure you complete the following operations: